 Whereas non-binding allows an application to decide to get into the university or not.
 A candidate is also allowed to revert his decision during their admission process.

-No, not all schools offer you single-choice early action a. only a hand full of them do it.
+No, not all schools offer you single-choice early action.
+Only a hand full of them do it.
 This college list includes the following -

 Every college has its own policies regarding restrictive early action.
 Visit their official website or talk to their admission officer to get to know the process and policies.